Metal Matrix Composites

 A blurred image of a whitepaper on the topic of silicon carbide in metal matrix composites

-Download the technical brief
+MMC powder technical brief

 Metal Matrix Composite Powder FAQs

-Review common questions about silicon carbide powders, ceramic reinforcement materials, and powder-control considerations for metal matrix composite development.
+Review common questions about silicon carbide powders, ceramic reinforcement materials, and powder control considerations for metal matrix composite development.

 • Why is silicon carbide used in metal matrix composites?

 Silicon carbide is used in MMCs because it can contribute hardness, wear resistance, thermal conductivity, low thermal expansion, chemical stability, and low density.
-The actual performance contribution depends on the metal matrix, particle characteristics, processing method, loading level, and final application requirements.
+The actual performance contribution depends on the metal matrix, particle characteristics, processing method, loading levels, and final application requirements.

 • What SiC powder characteristics matter for MMCs?